percona/pmm/docs/use/dashboard-inventory.md

 Example

-- `pmm-agent` is at the top of the tree, assigned to PMM Agent itself
+- `pmm-agent` is at the top of the tree, assigned to pmm-agent itself
 - `node_exporter` is assigned to an agent that extracts the node metrics
 - `mysqld_exporter` and `qan-mysql-perfschema-agent` are assigned to agents that extract metrics from mysql and its performance schema respectively.